benAkehurst/kitchen-pulse-web/README.md

 GET
 /orders/orders-by-customer?externalId=xxx
 Gets all the orders for a specific customer.
-Need to send the id of the customer in the URL. **TODO: Need to implement this**
+Need to send the id of the customer in the URL. **DONE**

+GET
+/orders/get-single-order?externalId=xxx
+Gets single order information **TODO: Need to implement this**

 **User**